iv-project/IVio/docs/formats-fasta.md

 };
 ```

-Overview of the memberfunctions of `ivio::fasta::reader`
+Overview of the member functions of `ivio::fasta::reader`
 ```c++
 struct ivio::fasta::reader {
     /*...*/